Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 <br>

+### Sex-Specific Insights

+- **Males** were disproportionately affected by 'Tracheal, Bronchus, and Lung Cancer', Prostate Cancer and Opioid Use Disorders.
+- **Females** were disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer’s/Dementia.

 ### Risk Factor Trends (2010–2021)

 - **Improving**: Particulate matter pollution (SEV: –39%), smoking (SEV: –15%), LDL cholesterol (SEV: –3%).

 - **Worsening**: High systolic blood pressure (SEV: +39%), high fasting plasma glucose (SEV: +16%), high BMI (SEV: +8%), low physical activity (SEV: +20% in men), kidney dysfunction (SEV: +4%).

-### Sex-Specific Insights

-- **Males** faced higher mortality from 'Tracheal, Bronchus, and Lung Cancer', Prostate Cancer and Opioid Use Disorders.
-- **Females** were disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer’s/Dementia.

 ### What this means for policy & practice

 1. Ischemic Heart Disease remains the top killer, while Hypertensive Heart Disease and Ischemic Stroke are rising.
 Opioid Use Disorders mortality has more than doubled.
-These areas demand urgent attention to prevent further increases.
+These areas demand urgent attention to prevent further increases in mortality.

 2. Declines in 'Tracheal, Bronchus, and Lung Cancer', Colorectal Cancer, Diabetes, and Intracerebral Hemorrhage show that prevention works.
 Sustaining anti-smoking efforts, cancer screening programs, and other proven interventions will continue this trend.

 3. High Blood Pressure, High Blood Sugar, Obesity, and Low Physical Activity are all trending upward.
 These risk factors cut across multiple diseases, amplifying the burden.
 Addressing them will reduce future deaths.

-4. Males face higher mortality from Prostate Cancer and Opioid Use Disorders, while Females are disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer's/Dementia.
-Policies should reflect these sex-specific differences to be most effective.

 <br>